 - Multiple colors and finishes on a single panel

 - Selective applications

 - Inclusion of legend printing once the solder mask application has been completed

 The implementation of this technology as part of the manufacturing process will bring with it a dramatic change to production capabilities and design specifications.
 The limitations surrounding registration of fine pitch relief, solder dams and BGAs will certainly be diminished.
 Current designs must take into consideration the inability of standard processing to consistently meet the decreasing space between copper features on the board.
 With the advent of using digital information instead of the traditional tooling, smaller and tighter registration may be accomplished on a consistent basis.
 A digital layout for the mask application would mean that areas that are meant to be free of coverage are never coated with ink.
 Using the typical expose and develop process the entire panel is coated and then the areas to remain covered are exposed to an ultraviolet source.
 The panels are then sent through a developing solution that should remove any unexposed ink.
 Removing the ink left behind in high aspect ratio via holes is very difficult if not impossible.
 Solder mask dams and tangent relief of pads is solely dependent on the accuracy of the current tooling systems.
 With a digital map of where the ink needs to be placed on the panel in direct relation to etched features the registration is not dependent on tolerance-limited tooling.

-The potential benefits of a digital solder mask printing system for PCB manufacturers, PCB assemblers and design engineers, include;
+The potential benefits of a digital solder mask printing system for PCB assemblers, design engineers, and PCB manufacturers include;

 - Significant savings in material usage;

 - Thicker on conductors,

 - Thinner on laminate areas;